- 5 cups chopped rhubarb

 Put 3-4 spoons in the freezer for your jam test later on.

-Also, when making jam, try not to fill the pot more than half full of the fruit mixture.
+Also, when making jam, try not to fill the pot more than 1-2 inches from the bottom of the pan.
 Jam needs room to bubble up while it cooks so the water can evaporate.

 Bring rhubarb, apples, sugar and lemon to a boil, then reduce to medium and cook for 15-20 minutes, or until fruit is soft.
 Use a stick blender midway through to chop up the fruit a little, making sure to leave lots of big chunks for texture,